Informa helps businesses and professionals in hundreds of ways.

 The circus inspiration shows up subtly - in expressive joinery, playfully scaled furniture, or unexpected forms.
 It’s embedded in the spirit, not the theme.

-Q: What do you want visitors to feel?
+What do you want visitors to feel?

-A sense of wonder.
+The primary goal for visitors is to evoke a sense of wonder.
 That feeling of stepping into something that’s always existed - yet still feels surprising.
 We want guests to be curious.
 To linger.
 To not quite be able to explain why the room feels so good - only that it does.

-Q: Describe the sensory journey of the space.
+Describe the sensory journey of the space.

 You’ll notice the details slowly - and that’s intentional.